To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Free Plan: MailChimp

-A solid and progressive email marketing provider, Benchmark has stepped up its competitive edge with its Free Plan for Life, which gives you up to 2,000 contacts and 14,000 sends per month with many standard and advanced features that other service providers don’t offer for free.
+A solid and progressive email marketing provider, Benchmark has stepped up its competitive edge with its Free Plan for Life, which gives you unlimited subscribers and 250 emails per month with many standard and advanced features that other service providers don’t offer for free.

 On top of that, Benchmark offers free surveys, polls and event marketing, as well as the option of having a private IP address ($28.95 per month) and a dedicated server ($199 one-time setup fee